 For example, the first two digits of IMC 2515 identify the inspection program (reactor), the third digit identifies the type of reactor (light water), and the fourth digit identifies the operational phase (operations) – “Light Water Reactor Inspection Program – Operations Phase.”
 Inspection manual chapters include the following most common headings (more can be added if necessary):

 Table of Contents (TOC).
 Due to the amount of information provided in an IMC, a TOC may be included to allow the user to make more efficient use of the document.
+Formatting for the TOC is found in IMC 0040 Appendix A. In addition, documents formatted after 2022 shall include styled headings that allow quick navigation using bookmarks in the PDF or the navigation pane in the MS Word versions.

 Section 01, “Purpose.”
 This section provides a broad statement of the topic covered by the IMC.